anoma/nspec/docs/arch/node/types/basics.juvix.md

 [[Juvix Base Prelude]].
 (1)
 { .annotate }

-1. :woman_raising_hand: If you are unfamiliar with Juvix, please refer to the [Juvix documentation](https://docs.juvix.org/latest/tutorials/learn.html).
+1. :raising_hand: If you are unfamiliar with Juvix, please refer to the [Juvix documentation](https://docs.juvix.org/latest/tutorials/learn.html).

 ## Basic types